daturit/lisa_studio/README.md

 ## 4. Disclosure & Transfer of Personal Data

-Lisa Studio will not sell your personal data.
+Bao Vy will not sell your personal data.
 However, your data may be shared:

 - With parent or subsidiary companies
-- With contractors and agents working on behalf of Lisa Studio (e.g., analytics, hosting, email services)
+- With contractors and agents working on behalf of Bao Vy (e.g., analytics, hosting, email services)
 - As required by law, court order, or in the event of fraud, abuse, or intellectual property violations
-- With authorities when disclosure is legally required or to protect the rights and safety of users or Lisa Studio
+- With authorities when disclosure is legally required or to protect the rights and safety of users or Bao Vy

 These partners are contractually bound to use your data only for the specified purposes and must comply with this Privacy Policy.